 Life Balance: Body and Mind WellnessID: 48007 Length: Semester

-Credit: Physical EducationThis course provides students with an opportunity to learn, discuss, and explore topics relevant to SAS teens and their overall wellbeing.
+Credit: Health EducationThis course provides students with an opportunity to learn, discuss, and explore topics relevant to SAS teens and their overall wellbeing.
 The course will help students learn how to take healthy action and build toolkits to prepare them to handle the many challenges in their high school lives.
 Learning to reflect and process issues, and find language that will help one to articulate their needs will also be modeled.
 The core topics are mental health, healthy relationships, sexual health, physical health and nutritional health; this overall health framework will allow for the class to be responsive to current issues.
 This will be a very hands–on, participation focused, application minded, and project-based class.

 Life Skills and Human DevelopmentID: 48010 Length: Semester

-Credit: Physical EducationThis course provides students with a solid knowledge base about important personal and social skills to help them make appropriate lifestyle decisions.
+Credit: Health EducationThis course provides students with a solid knowledge base about important personal and social skills to help them make appropriate lifestyle decisions.
 Topics include the misuse and abuse of alcohol, tobacco, and illicit drugs; human development, including reproduction, development of relationships, marriage, and divorce; and sexually transmitted diseases, including behaviors that lead to them and how to avoid them.
 Student participation in discussions and projects is a key element.
 Students should be mature and forthcoming in their attitudes toward the subject matter.